tonyctyy/content-recommendation/README.md

       2. **Synthetic User Behavior Data:** Another approach is to generate synthetic user behavior data from available content data (i.e., simulation data that maintains the original properties).
     - Many null data points exist when considering millions of items and users (e.g., User Rating to Movies Matrix).

-### Measurements
-**Case Study of Social Media (e.g., Red):**
-- **Key Performance Indicators:**
-  - Click-Through Rate: Clicks / Impressions
-  - Like Rate: Likes / Clicks
-  - Share Rate: Shares / Clicks
-  - Comment Rate: Comments / Clicks
-  - Finish Rate: (Scroll to the end / Clicks) × f(length of the content)

-- **North Star Metric:** (An important metric)
-  - User Size: Daily Active Users (DAU), Monthly Active Users (MAU), etc.
-  - User Stats: Average Time Spent on Content (ATC), Average Number of Content Views (ANV), etc.
-  - Posting Stats: Average Number of Posts (AP), Post Penetration Rate (PPR), etc.

-### Strategy Deployment
-1. **Offline Experiment:**
-   - The focus of the project.
-We can use the dataset to test the model.

-2. **AB Test:**
-   - We can't use the dataset to conduct AB tests as AB Testing requires a live environment for simulation.

-3. **Update Strategy**